 What makes a home feel like a safe harbor?
 What dangers can lurk?

 I recently picked up a flyer at my physician's office on preventing falls from tripping in your home.
-I was surprised how helpful the list was for me.
-Even though all the items on the list felt relatively obvious to me as I read through it, the list helped me, when I returned home to take several measures that definitely is making my home more fall-safe.
+I was surprised by how helpful the list was for me.
+Even though all the items on the list felt relatively obvious to me as I read through it, the list helped me when I returned home to take several measures that definitely are making my home more fall-safe.

 That list brought to my mind the idea that a list of emotional hazards in a home could be useful for readers.

 Joe's wife, Claudia, frequently complaints to him that he doesn't do enough of this and too much of that.
-Her tone, when she speaks with her husband, often has a contemptuous tone.
+Her tone, when she speaks with her husband, is often contemptuous.
 Joe, by contrast, seldom complains.
 Instead, he withdraws, spending much of his time at home isolating himself in front of the TV set or by reading the newspaper.
 Joe intermittently does, however, erupt into raging anger, screaming at his wife and also at their children.